FODOR'S GO LIST 2016

 The top 25 places we think should be on every traveler's radar this year.More

-Throughout western North Island, provincial city restaurants and small, tourist-town cafés feature an overall sophistication you might not expect away from major cities: think wholesome and hearty food, local organic produce, good espresso and loose-leaf teas, high-quality New Zealand wines, and local craft beers.
-Counter food is generally fresh salads, panini, focaccia, filled rolls, quiche, pies,
+Throughout western North Island, provincial city restaurants and small, tourist-town cafés feature an overall sophistication you might not expect away from major urban centers: think wholesome and hearty fare, local organic produce, good espresso and loose-leaf teas, high-quality New Zealand wines, plus local craft beers.
+Counter food is generally fresh salads, paninis, filled rolls, sweet or savory

-Dinner menus in the higher-end restaurants include the chef's latest creations using high-quality New Zealand eye fillet of beef (beef tenderloin), fish, salmon, lamb racks, pork fillets, and chicken.
+Dinner menus in the higher-end restaurants include the chef's latest creations using high-quality New Zealand eye fillet of beef (beef tenderloin), fish, lamb racks, pork fillets, and chicken.
 The best chefs change menus regularly to focus on fresh regional and seasonal ingredients.
-You will also find Indian, Thai, Malaysian, Japanese, Mexican, Turkish, and Italian restaurants, even in smaller provincial centers.
+You will also find Indian, Thai, Malaysian, Japanese, Mexican, Turkish, and Italian restaurants, even in smaller centers.
 "Smart-casual" is about as formal as attire gets.
-A legacy of the more basic cafés and hotel restaurants lives on, particularly in some smaller towns; check the guidebook to avoid anything less-than-professional.